sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 Easiest: you should be able to preview the source file (calculus-article.xml) by opening it in a web browser with the stylesheet (article-html.xsl) in the same directory.
 This works on some browsers, and not on others, so experiment.
 I have used Firefox on Ubuntu with success.

-Easy: use the following command to create XHTML output and view in your browser by opening the output file, which should look like:  [[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].
-MathJax does the math, Sage Cell Server does the code.
+Easy: use the following command to create XHTML output and view in your browser by opening the output file, which should look like:  [[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].  !MathJax does the math, Sage Cell Server does the code.

 {{{
 xsltproc article-html.xsl calculus-article.xml > calculus-article.html